peteroupc/peteroupc.github.io/randomfunc.md

 - Corrections to any method given on this page.
 - Should this page include additional probability distributions?
 If so, which ones?
 - Ways to implement any of the randomization methods given in "[**Randomization with Real Numbers**](https://peteroupc.github.io/randomfunc.html#Randomization_with_Real_Numbers)" without rounding errors.
-- Methods to sample a random number from a distribution exactly, with arbitrary precision and using only a source of random bits.
+- Methods to sample a random number from a distribution with arbitrary precision, in a manner that minimizes approximation error, and using only a source of random bits.

 <a id=Contents></a>
 ## Contents